-According to the BDCs, there had been drastic decline in demand for forex due to the impact of the COVID-19 on the economy, as businesses were down and many people were not travelling.
+According to the BDCs, there had been a drastic decline in demand for forex due to the impact of the COVID-19 on the economy, as businesses were down and many people were not traveling.

 The naira had also suffered setbacks as a result of crude oil price that fell drastically in the international market, which raised speculations among the BDC operators and Nigerians in general

 On the other hand, the international oil benchmark, Brent crude, plunged to its cheapest in 18 years on Monday as it traded around $22 per barrel.

 This comes amid growing fears that the global coronavirus shutdown could last months and demand for fuel could decline further.

 Brent crude, against which Nigeria’s oil is priced, fell by $2.83 to $22.10 per barrel as of 5:05 pm Nigerian time on Monday.
 It earlier tumbled to as low as $21.76 per barrel, its lowest since March 2002, according to Reuters.

 The sharp drop in crude oil prices following the spread of the coronavirus pandemic has forced the Federal Government to propose the reduction of the oil price benchmark for the 2020 budget to $30 from $57.

 With Saudi Arabia and Russia set to flood the market with oil next month, producers and shippers were said to be scrambling to lock oil up in storage as demand fell due to the pandemic.

 Despite the significant reduction in its official selling prices aimed at wooing buyers, Nigeria is still struggling to sell its crude oil as Indian refiners are cutting back on output while European plants are considering closures.